erodrigufer/Go_from_A_to_Z/README.md

 * [Four Steps to Daemonize Your Go Programs](https://ieftimov.com/post/four-steps-daemonize-your-golang-programs/): How to correctly setup a daemon in Go, handle signals SIGTERM, SIGHUP, logging, etc. [_Ilija Eftimov_]
 * [runtime: support for daemonize #227](https://github.com/golang/go/issues/227): GitHub thread regarding the difficulties of running a Go program as a usual Unix daemon
 * [Running Go Applications in the Background](https://blog.questionable.services/article/running-go-applications-in-the-background/): Using _Supervisor_ to run a Go program in the background, handle logging, email notifications and restarts if the program crashes. [_Matt Silverlock_]

+## Misc (unclassified or difficult to classify)
+* [Reading list for a training](https://github.com/ardanlabs/gotraining/tree/master/reading): Reading list has a lot of further interesting links